 Our attorneys possess a deep understanding of Florida’s legal landscape, offering personalized and diligent representation to each client.

-At Schilling & Silvers Property and Accident Attorneys, we prioritize the well-being of our clients, guiding them through the complexities of personal injury law with compassion and expertise.
+At Schilling & Silvers Personal Injury & Car Accident Lawyers, we prioritize the well-being of our clients, guiding them through the complexities of personal injury law with compassion and expertise.

 If you or a loved one needs staunch legal advocacy in Fort Lauderdale or Hialeah, our seasoned team is here to provide comprehensive support and pursue the justice and compensation you deserve.